-When I posted the video on youtube, someone left a comment saying that the use of this tool felt like “cheating” to him, since the client paid for the use of his hands.
-He said that he would use this tool on a client, but he could not charge him for this time.
+When this video was posted on youtube, someone left a comment saying that the use of this tool felt like “cheating” to him, since the client paid for the use of the therapist’s hands.

-He says “Why don’t you put the heat on this spot”.
-I cannot generate this heat with my hands, but the tool can.
+He used to say: “Why don’t you put the heat on this spot”.
+He felt that this deep infrared heat penetration helped him.

 Clients don’t pay for our hands, but for results and a good experience

-My youtube commentator who felt that this would be “cheating” only established a limitation in his own mind.
+The YouTube commentator who felt that this would be “cheating” only established a limitation in his own mind.

-Actually just the opposite is true.
-My clients feel that I am the only therapist in town who provides such an additional service, who goes above and beyond your typical massage to get them the results they want and need.
+My clients felt that I was the only therapist they knew who provided such an additional service, and who went above and beyond your typical massage to get them the results they wanted and needed.

 The idea that this tool should only be used as a freebie after the ‘real’ session masks the fact that I had to purchase it and that I am able to use it quite skillfully.

-if it is effective, if it works, then it is appropriate.
+Clients do not pay for the use of our hands – they are paying for results.
+If it is good for them, if it is effective, if it works, then it is appropriate.

-The reluctant energy worker
+1. The reluctant energy worker

 Once I had a client, a woman with serious lower back issues.
 This area felt stiff, frozen and lifeless.
 I did my usual Thai Massage therapy, working with my hands, trying to loosen it up.

-Then I intuitively felt that I should just place my hands on her lower back and run energy into it along with positive and healing intentions.
+Then I intuitively felt that I should place my hands on her lower back and run energy into it with positive and healing intentions.

-Like my above youtube commentator, I thought that this woman was paying me to use my hands in typical Thai Massage therapy fashion.
+Like my above YouTube commentator, I thought that this woman was paying me to use my hands in typical Thai Massage therapy fashion.